Wani Swaka Lo Buluk

 2021/22

-Wani Swaka Lo Buluk joined the Kings as a injury-replacement for the 2021/22 season which began with the Kings replacing coach Adam Forde with unproven American coach, Chase Buford.
-Buford, the son of RC Buford, the mastermind of the San Antonio Spurs in the NBA, would be handed a team with a already impressive core in Xavier Cooks, Jarell Martin and Dejan Vasiljevic and added former NBA talent Jaylen Adams and fellow import RJ Hunter.
+Wani Swaka Lo Buluk joined the Sydney Kings as an injury replacement for the 2021/22 season, which began with the Kings replacing coach Adam Forde with unproven American coach Chase Buford.
+Buford, the son of R.C.
+Buford—the mastermind behind the San Antonio Spurs in the NBA—took over a team with an already impressive core in Xavier Cooks, Jarell Martin, and Dejan Vasiljevic, and added former NBA talent Jaylen Adams and fellow import RJ Hunter.

-Swaka Lo Buluk would average 4.5 points, 2.7 rebounds, and 0.8 assists, finishing the season fourth on the Kings in minutes played.
+Swaka Lo Buluk averaged 4.5 points, 2.7 rebounds, and 0.8 assists, finishing the season fourth on the Kings in minutes played.
 The Kings then finished the year in spectacular fashion, winning 13 consecutive games to end the regular season.

-Cooks would be named the MVP of the finals series, averaging 19 points, 12 rebounds, and 5 assists over the three games and at 33 years of age, Swaka Lo Buluk would win his third title in just his 83rd NBL game (only Casey Prather has won that many rings in fewer games) and Buford became the fourth-youngest championship-winning coach in league history, with Bob Turner (1983), Ken Richardson (1982) and Jim Ericksen (1981) the only coaches to win it at a younger age (Two of those were player-coaches).
+Cooks was named the MVP of the finals series, averaging 19 points, 12 rebounds, and 5 assists over the three games.
+At 33 years of age, Swaka Lo Buluk won his third title in just his 83rd NBL game (only Casey Prather has won that many rings in fewer games), and Buford became the fourth-youngest championship-winning coach in league history.

 ILLAWARRA HAWKS